abernicchia-heroku/heroku-postgres-aws-privatelink/README.md

 | Terraform CLI             | 0.12 |

 # Additional Notes
-In case of issues executing Terraform, enabling the [log trace](https://www.terraform.io/docs/internals/debugging.html) (e.g. `$ export TF_LOG=TRACE`) can help understanding the problems.
+- In case of issues executing Terraform, enabling the [log trace](https://www.terraform.io/docs/internals/debugging.html) (e.g. `$ export TF_LOG=TRACE`) can help understanding the problems
+- The heroku-resources.tf file uses the Heroku CLI to create the Postgres Endpoint Service as currently it's not possible yet to create it using a specific Terraform resource nor the Heroku API